deseti/MonadFlow/docs/NADAI_GUIDE.md

 4. Click it to open NadAI chat window

 5. Try asking questions like:
-   - "Apa itu MonadFlow?"
-(What is MonadFlow?)
+   - "What is MonadFlow?"
-   - "Tunjukkan dApps DeFi terbaik" (Show me the best DeFi dApps)
+   - "Show me the best DeFi dApps"
    - "How does the 3D visualization work?"
-   - "Berapa banyak kategori yang ada?"
-(How many categories are there?)
+   - "How many categories are there?"

 ## NadAI Knowledge Base